 This already mentioned pharmaceutical industry's commitment on maintaining the status quo has produced inefficiency and increament in waste.
 It is estimated that the world wide potential cost savings from efficiency improvement in pharmaceutical industry could be as high as 90 billion dollars per year.
 On the other hand it is a known fact that Reasearch and Development are the major cost center in pharmaceutical companies, while manufacturing accounts for more than twice the expenses of R&D, representing around 36% of total costs.

-The true costs of manufacturing become apparent when one considers the non value added activities and waste which represent 80% and 50% respectively.[4]
-Picture 1. show changes demanded for succesfull Lean transformation
+The true costs of manufacturing become apparent when one considers the non value added activities and waste which represent 80% and 50% respectively. (www.pharmafocusasia.com, Pharmaceutical Manufacturers, Embracing Lean Six Sigma, John E. Danese, Dennis Constantinou, Life Sciences) Picture 1. show changes demanded for succesfull Lean transformationIn the environment which does not accept changes consequences have impact on quality as well.

-Picture 1.
-Changes demanded for succesfull Lean transformation [4]

-In the environment which does not accept changes consequences have impact on quality as well.
 Statistics show that the number of drug recalls has increased drastically on yearly basis, three quarters of which are attributed to manufacturing defects.
 The reject percentage in the pharmaceutical industry ranges from 5 percent to 10 percent (< 2 sigma), compared to 0.0001 (6 sigma) in the semiconductor industry.
 The reject percentage costs the pharmaceutical industry between 4.5 and 9 billion US\$ per year, which is quite a lot compared to 90 billion spent on manufacturing.

 Several important factors have led in recent years to substantial change in the approach and management of manufacturing operations in pharmaceutical industry.
-First, many manufacturers face the fact that they can not keep up with development pace and sustain competition from the part of generic drug manufacturers [4].
-As such, they see a growing need to abandon the status quo and to focus on improving productivity, efficiency and quality.
+First, many manufacturers face the fact that they can not keep up with development pace and sustain competition from the part of generic drug manufacturersAs such, they see a growing need to abandon the status quo and to focus on improving productivity, efficiency and quality.
 At the same time U.S. FDA and other regulatory bodies have come to the conclusion that pharmaceutical industry has fallen behind other sectors in terms of efficiency and quality and based on that they have begun to endorse a "quality by design" model instead of current "quality by testing".
-As part of this change FDA has launched its PAT (Process Analytical Technology) initiative, a risk based guidance model which is to direct pharmaceutical manufacturers toward consistent and predictable quality (higher sigmas).
-The PAT approach leads to rising of quality level through a deep understanding of variability of process parameters, which effect product quality from its very beginning.
+As part of this change FDA has launched its PAT (Process Analytical Technology- PAT - Process analytical technology, one of FDA's initiatives for pharmaceutical industry in 21st century, which represents a system for design, analysis and manufacturing control, by measurement of critical quality parameters and performance attributes of raw material, in process and process with the goal of assuring final product quality)initiative, a risk based guidance model which is to direct pharmaceutical manufacturers toward consistent and predictable quality (higher sigmas).